emb-riscv/specs-markdown/exceptions-and-interrupts.md

-If an hart is executing an interrupt handler and a higher priority interrupt occurs, the current interrupt handler is temporarily suspended and the higher priority interrupt handler is executed to completion, than the first interrupt handler is resumed.
+If an hart is executing an interrupt handler and a higher priority interrupt occurs, the current interrupt handler is temporarily suspended and the higher priority interrupt handler is executed to completion, then the initial interrupt handler is resumed.

 Each new interrupt creates a new context on the main stack, and removes it